Trivadis/plsql-cop-validators/README.md

-# PL/SQL Cop Validators
+# db* CODECOP Validators

-PL/SQL Cop supports custom validators.
+db* CODECOP supports custom validators.
 A validator must implement the `PLSQLCopValidator` Java interface and has to be a direct or indirect descendant of the `PLSQLValidator` class.

 You may use these validators as is or amend/extend them to suit your needs.